metamorphic-rock/WorkoutTracker-Trainocate/README.md

 # WorkoutTrackerWebapp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.
+### This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.
 This Webapp will help an individual to track their lifts in the gym.
+By tracking their lifts, they will know if they are getting stronger with time which is positively correlated with changes in the body's muscle mass.
 ## Definition of terms
 1. Set- Completing one or more consecutive repetions of an exercise for a given amount of weight is called a set.
 2. Exercise- It is a movement pattern that is performed to target a specific muscle or muscle groups, an exercise can have one or more sets each can vary in their repetions and load(weight).